Injective Labeled Oriented Trees are Aspherical: A test for relative vertex asphericity

 For the converse let $Y$\ be the closure of $\Gamma - \Gamma_0$ in $\Gamma$.
 The intersection $\Gamma_0\cap Y$ is a set of vertices.
 Observe that since $\Gamma'$ is a forest, if an edge $e$ of $Y$ appears in a cycle in $\Gamma$, then so must its inverse $\bar e$.
 In particular, a homology reduced cycle in $\Gamma$ has to be contained in $\Gamma_0$ and hence in one of the connected components $\Gamma_i$. \bewende

 We next discuss a graph theoretic result.
-Let $C$ be a cell decomposition of the 2-sphere with oriented edges.
+Let $C$ be a cell decomposition of an oriented 2-sphere with oriented edges.
 A {\em sink} is a vertex in $C$ with all adjacent edges pointing towards it, a {\em source} is a vertex in $C$ with all adjacent edges pointing away from it.
 A 2-cell is {\em consistently oriented} if all its boundary edges are oriented clockwise or all are oriented anti-clockwise.
 We say a 2-cell has {\em exponent sum zero} if, when reading around its boundary in clockwise direction, one encounters the same number of clockwise oriented edges as anti-clockwise oriented edges.
-The first part of the lemma below is due to Stallings \cite{Sta87}, Lemma 1.2, and the second part is due to Gersten \cite{Ger87}, Proposition 4.15.
+The lemma below is due to Stallings \cite{Sta87}, Lemma 1.2.

-\lemanf Given a cell decomposition $C$ of the 2-sphere with oriented edges. \begin{enumerate} \item If $C$ does not contain a consistently oriented 2-cell, then it contains a sink or a source. \item If every 2-cell in $C$ has exponent sum zero, then it contains a sink and a source. \end{enumerate} \lemende
+\lemanf Given a cell decomposition $C$ of the 2-sphere with oriented edges.
+If $C$ does not contain a consistently oriented 2-cell, then it contains a sink or a source. \lemende